Internet real-name system in China: Legislation

 On July 26, 2024, the Ministry of Public Security and the Cyberspace Administration of China issued the "National Network Identity Authentication Public Service Management Measures (Draft for Comments)", proposing the national online identity authentication system.
 On May 23, 2025, the Ministry of Public Security, the Cyberspace Administration of China, the Ministry of Civil Affairs, the Ministry of Culture and Tourism, the National Health Commission, the National Radio and Television Administration and other six departments jointly announced the National Internet Identity Authentication Public Service Management Measures, which came into effect on July 15.
+In English, the title of the Measures would translate to "National Online Identify Verification Service Administrative Procedures".
+These procedures establish a government platform that issues alphanumeric unique identifiers and authentication credentials that link to a user's verified identity without exposing raw identity data to private services.
+Under the procedures, online service providers that connect to the system may rely on these identifiers to meet identity verification requirements and, for users who choose this option, may not request additional raw identity data unless legally required or with express user consent.
+Where the law requires only that a user's identity be verified and not that identification document details be stored, the public service provides platforms with a verification confirmation rather than transmitting the user's identity information.

+The draft Cybercrime Prevention and Control Law was released to the public for comments by the Ministry of Public Security on 31 January 2026.
+The Chapter II of the law, titled the Management of Basic Network Resources, mainly deals with the Internet real-name system.
+Articles 11, 12 and 13 of the law lays out prohibited user conduct, including the usage fake IDs to open accounts or sharing network and phone connections, payment methods, information-sharing accounts, and web hosting.
+These conducts are listed as administrative violations, with punishments including fines and possible detention of up to 15 days.
+Agencies are also authorized to blacklist offending individuals or organizations and require service providers to restrict blacklisted users' access to services.
+Articles 16 and 17 mandate additional verification where there is irregular account activity, and allows government agencies to request either new verification of specific accounts or a general increase in reverification frequency for areas or times of high criminal activity.
+It states that users who fail verification may potentially face restricted or terminated functionality, though they are entitled to automatic review, with services restored once verification is successfully completed.

 Status

 Internet cafes

 Beginning in 2003, Internet cafe management authorities across China began requiring all customers accessing the Internet at Internet cafes to present their ID cards to the cafes, register in their real names, and apply for one-card and IC cards, on the grounds of preventing minors from entering the cafes.